Personal Leadership – 7 Ways to Overcome Doubt or Uncertainty

 1.Embrace it.
 Uncertainty and doubtfulness be wonderful teachers; for within the apprehension is emotional energy that can point the way to new awareness.
 Often behind this apprehension is an unmet need.
 There perhaps is a need for more information or even an unmet need to trust.
 By becoming more aware of your feelings and then looking for your not yet met needs you will learn lots.
 It takes embracing the process of learning from your emotions which is a primary skill of being a personal leader.

 4. Keep yourself in action.
 You learn more in action.
-As you act through experience you will get lots of information about what might be needed to move you forward.
+As you act through an experience, you will get lots of information about what might be needed to move you forward.
 Even resistance and struggle can be teachers.
 Keeping doubtfulness up in your mind – often keeps things like a hamster wheel; just spinning – and yet not getting anywhere.
-When you move, your awareness into action and into your body – you have lots, lots more access to information and to possibilities.
+When you move, your awareness into action and your body – you have lots, lots more access to information and possibilities.

 5. Be true to you.
-Standing up and being true to your own authenticity can be a direct line to greater awareness and knowing.
-It is actually the slide into living another person’s expectations that can get you caught in dilemmas – for you never really fully interpret the expectations of others.
-You can however, know what is meaningful and true for you.
+Standing up and being true to your authenticity can be a direct line to greater awareness and knowing.
+It is the slide into living another person’s expectations that can get you caught in dilemmas – for you never really fully interpret the expectations of others.
+You can, however, know what is meaningful and true for you.

 7. Criticize less.
-When we criticize – we actually create a division of separateness.
-When we see things with non judgmental awareness – we have more access to truth, possibilities and knowing.
+When we criticize – we create a division of separateness.
+When we see things with nonjudgmental awareness – we have more access to truth, possibilities and knowing.

 It’s possible with practice to live in the wonder of uncertainty.
-What it takes is the ability to release, allow – and be in flow.
-When we live in the wonder of each moment we then can take action from our full body knowing, as appropriate.
+What it takes is the ability to release, allow – and be in the flow.
+When we live in the wonder of each moment, we then can take action from our full body knowing, as appropriate.